Longest Beaches in the World

 Ninety Mile Beach, New Zealand

 The Aussies and Kiwis exchange and share many cultural differences, including shorelines.
-However, this kiwi beach is actually 88-miles in length, thus somewhat replicating their sister’s country, OZ.
+However, this kiwi beach is actually 88-kilometers in length, or 55-miles.
 The dune terrain is popular with tourists to explore the Sahara-like atmosphere.

 South Padre Island, Texas